 On the court, Kragel has established a winning tradition by stressing 100 percent effort, defense and discipline of his players.
 His teams have won 838 games, 15 Eastern Division Championships, 14 state championships, 11 Region VII Championships and five TCCAA Conference Championships.
 His teams have also been runner-up in the state championship six times and, in Region VII, eight times.

-Since the 1975-76 seasons, the Lady Senators have played in 17 Region VII Championship games winning ten, giving the Lady Senators the most championships in the region.
-Kragel's teams have made ten national tournament appearances (1992, 1998, 1999, 2005, 2007, 2008, 2009, 2010, 2012 and 2013).
-In 2009, the lady Senators finished fifth in the National Tournament among NJCCAA Division 1 junior colleges; in 1992 and 2005, the Lady Senators finished eighth.
+Since the 1975-76 seasons, the Lady Senators have played in 17 Region VII Championship games winning 11.
+The Lady Senators have earned more championships than any other team in the region.
+Kragel's teams have also made ten national tournament appearances: 1992, 1998, 1999, 2005, 2007, 2008, 2009, 2010, 2012 and 2013.
+In 1992 and 2005, the Lady Senators finished eighth in the NJCAA Div I National Tournament.
 From 1991 to 1995, Kragel's teams amassed an incredible 47 wins in a row at home, winning 42 straight conference games during this same period.
-The Lady Senators followed that streak with another 59 straight wins at home in 2007-2011.
-Kragel has had 20 All-Americans with 4 being named first team All-Americans and 58 All-Region players.
-He has also had 137 players sign scholarships to four-year schools.
+The Lady Senators followed that streak with another 59 straight conference games at home during 2007-2011.

-In 2013, Kragel received the Union of Churches and Ministerial Alliance Dr. Donald C. Holness Sr. Leadership Award during the Alliance's celebration of the Rev. Martin Luther King Jr. holiday.
+In 2013, Kragel received the Union of Churches and Ministerial Alliance Dr. Donald C. Holness Sr. Leadership Award during the Alliance's celebration of the Rev. Martin Luther King, Jr. holiday.
 Kragel was the first person chosen to receive this honor, named in honor of the founder of the Union of Churches and Ministerial Alliance.